SPRIME01/Syntelligence/README.md

 ## 🤝 Contributing

-We welcome contributions to Cognitive Workspace!
+We welcome contributions to syntelligence!
 Please check out our [Contributing Guide](CONTRIBUTING.md) to learn more about:

 - 🐛 Reporting issues
 - 🌱 Feature requests